NYU-Processor-Design/PurdNyUart/docs/BaudRateGen.md

   <img src="https://svg.wavedrom.com/github/NYU-Processor-Design/PurdNyUart/main/docs/waveforms/rxClkLight.json">
 </picture>

-`txClk` is the same except with a 88 cycle period.
+`txClk` is the same except with an 88 cycle period.

 ### Synchronization

 `rxClk` is synchronized to `txClk`, it will hold on half-periods to ensure that its overall period is an even division of `txClk`.

-For example, if `rxCycles` is 3 and the `txCycles` is 7 the resulting waveform would be:
+For example, if `rxCycles` is 3 and `txCycles` is 7 the resulting waveform would be:

 <picture>